 Curtis K. Chan

-I am a Ph.D.
-Candidate in the Organizational Behavior program jointly offered by Harvard Business School and the Department of Sociology at Harvard University.
-As an ethnographer and field researcher, my interests focus on how people experience and interpret their work and cultural contexts, as well as how this shapes inequality and organizational outcomes like normative control.
-A guiding question in my research is: How do people come to experience what is seemingly the same work in different ways?
-I specialize in utilizing in-depth, inductive field studies to discover and theorize novel, hidden, and nuanced processes that answer this question—including studies of screeners at the Transportation Security Administration and consultants at a strategy consultancy.
+I am an Assistant Professor of Management and Organization at Boston College's Carroll School of Management.
+As an ethnographer and field researcher, my interests focus on how people experience and interpret their work, occupational, and organizational contexts, as well as how this shapes inequality, job quality, and identity.
+I specialize in utilizing in-depth, inductive field studies to discover and theorize novel, hidden, and nuanced processes on these topics—including studies of screeners at the Transportation Security Administration, consultants at a strategy consultancy, and university career advisers.

 My scholarly research is published in Administrative Science Quarterly, Organization Science, and the Academy of Management Annals, with written pieces also appearing in the Academy of Management Best Paper Proceedings, Work and Occupations, and the Industrial and Labor Relations Review.
 My work has received distinctions such as the 2014 Best Student Paper Award from the Organization and Management Theory (OMT) Division of the Academy of Management, the 2016 Saroj Parasuraman Award for Outstanding Publication on Gender and Diversity from the Gender and Diversity in Organizations (GDO) Division of the Academy of Management, and the 2017 Best Article Award from the Academy of Management Annals.

 I have recently joined the editorial review board for Academy of Management Review and have received an Outstanding Reviewer Recognition from the journal.
 I also serve as an ad hoc reviewer for journals including Academy of Management Journal, Administrative Science Quarterly, American Sociological Review, and Organization Science.